10 Resolutions for Successful Email Marketing in 2020

 Visit the CSA Email Summit 2020 from April 22 – 24 in Cologne, Germany.
 Over three days, marketing experts, computer educators, and executives from more than 15 countries will discuss new developments in the email industry.
 Here you will learn first-hand what makes a good email, how to protect yourself and your brand from misuse, and how to maintain the trust of your recipients.
 For more information about the Summit, click here.

-Julia Janßen-Holldiek, Director
+Author: Julia Janßen-Holldiek, Director